 Ellen Marie Klotz (b.
 1958) was born on May 29, 1958 in Vacaville, California.
 She married her first husband Daniel Lobay (b.
 1950) on May 29, 1979 in Sacramento County, California, but they divorced after the birth of their son Brian Michael Lobay (b.
 June 6, 1983).
 She then married her second husband Paul Vincent Lippolis (b.
 1953) on Aug.
 22, 1992 in Washoe County, Nevada.

 Thomas Edward Klotz (b.
 1960) was born on Feb.
 10, 1960 in Vacaville, California.
 He married his first wife Michelle Martha Lang (1962-1994) on Feb.
 20, 1982 in Monterey County, California.
 Tommy and Michelle separated after their second child was born, and she was subsequently murdered by a boyfriend Robert James Nutt (b.
 1963), who is serving a sentence for the crime in Corcoran State Prison.
 Tommy then married his second wife Debra Lynn Martin (b.
 1963) on May 6, 2000 in Douglas County, Nevada.
 His sons with Michelle are Ian Albert Klotz (b.
 Oct.
 26, 1983) and Patrick William Klotz (b.
 Nov.
 19, 1985).
 Debra also has a daughter Jennifer Anne Miller (b.
 1988) from a previous marriage.

-Pictures of Al Klotz Garage and Al Klotz Auto Parts to go here
+Pictures of Al Klotz Garage, Al Klotz Auto Parts, and/or Klotz School of Aviation to go here

 Randy and Sally Klotz about 1962 with kids (left-to-right) Don, Tommy, Ellen and Ken.